KM3-230213A and IceCube Neutrino Events from Metastable Dark Matter of Primordial Black Hole Origin: Interpretation of KM3NeT and IceCube Neutrino Observations

 \section{Interpretation of KM3NeT and IceCube Neutrino Observations}

 In this section, we show that the framework of primordial black holes and neutrinos originating from the decay of dark matter particles emitted through PBH evaporation can be utilized to interpret the observed ultra-high-energy neutrino events, such as the recent KM3-230213A and IceCube detections.
-Using the expression for the neutrino flux given in Eq.~(\ref{eq:finflux}), we calculate the flux of neutrinos originating in this framework, assuming a fixed superheavy dark matter mass of around ${\cal O}(1000)$ PeV mass and various values of the scale factor $a_d$.
+Using the expression for the neutrino flux given in Eq.~(\ref{eq:finflux2}), we calculate the flux of neutrinos originating in this framework, assuming a fixed superheavy dark matter mass of around ${\cal O}(100)$ PeV mass and various values of the lifetime of the DM $\tau_{\rm DM}$.

 As seen from Eq.~(\ref{f_j}), the phase space distribution of neutrinos depends on the number density of neutrinos at the time of PBH evaporation, \( n^{\mathrm{ev}}_i \).
 If neutrinos are produced through DM decay, their number density at evaporation will be limited by the DM number density at that time.
 The DM number density, \( n_{\mathrm{DM}} \), can be related to the comoving number density \( Y_{\mathrm{DM}} \) using Eq.~(\ref{niev}).
 Applying the relic abundance constraint \( \Omega_{\mathrm{DM}} \simeq 0.12 \), we obtain a corresponding constraint on \( Y_{\mathrm{DM}} \) from Eq.~(\ref{relic_ab_DM}).
 Substituting this into Eq.~(\ref{niev}), we compute the phase-space distribution and the resulting neutrino flux.